getporter/porter/CONTRIBUTING.md

 Sometimes you may need to make changes to Porter and work on the Operator at the same time.
 Here's how to build porter so that you can use it locally:

 1. You must be on a feature branch.
-Not release/v1 or main.
+Not main.
 This matters because it affects the generated docker image tag.
 1. Deploy the operator to a KinD cluster by running `mage deploy` from inside the operator repository.
    That cluster has a local registry running that you can publish to, and it will pull images from it,